Generative modeling of conditional probability distributions on the level-sets of collective variables: Learning approach

 \subsection{Standard learning approach}

-Our goal is to sample the conditional probability measure $\mu_z$ on the level-sets of $\xi$ for different values $z\in \mathbb{R}^k$.
-For this purpose, we adopt the flow-matching generative modeling framework~\cite{LiuG023,lipman2023flow,albergo2023building}, which employs ordinary differential equations (ODEs) in $\mathbb{R}^d$
+Our goal is to sample the conditional probability distributions $\mu_z$ for different values $z\in \mathbb{R}^k$.
+For this purpose, we adopt the flow-matching generative modeling framework~\cite{LiuG023,lipman2023flow,albergo2023building}, which employs the ordinary differential equation (ODE) in $\mathbb{R}^d$

 to transform a prior distribution $\nu_{\mathrm{prior}}$ to a target distribution $\nu$ that is represented by data.
 For this purpose, the vector field $v$ in \eqref{fm-ode} is learned by minimizing the standard flow-matching objective~\cite{LiuG023}